I was looking for ways to cover jar lids for a gift that I’ll share later this week when I stumbled across this super simple idea on Pinterest.

 Trace your larger circle onto the wrong side of a piece of wrapping or scrapbook paper.

-Note: You absolutely can do this with wrapping paper (like my lid above!), but keep in mind that thinner papers will be a little more fragile once they’re wet with the Mod Podge.
+Note: You can do this with wrapping paper (like my lid above!), but remember that thinner papers will be a little more fragile once they’re wet with the Mod Podge.

 Center the jar lid in the center of the first circle and trace it as well.

 Cut out the larger circle and then begin cutting “fringe” all around the edge of the circle.
-Each cut should go just to the edge of the smaller circle (see the picture above).
+Each cut should go just to the smaller circle’s edge (see the picture above).

 Spread the inner circle with a thin layer of Mod Podge and glue to the jar lid, smoothing out any air bubbles as you go.